99003527/MiniProject_EMB_Linux/1_Requirements/readme.md

 |     H_01_L_01    |         Terminals                                                  |
 |     H_01_L_02    |         Linux Operating System                                      |
 |     H_02_L_01    |         LED to indicate the front and  back gear                     |

+Here, joystick is used to represetn the gear system of a car.
+External LED is used to show the ouput when the gear is changed to forward, backward or neutral.